drbenmorgan/Geant4Extensions/README.md

 ```

 ### Running SuperB1 in Batch Mode ###
+* THIS DOES NOT WORK AT THE MOMENT...

 Execute `SuperB1` in 'batch' mode (i.e. without interaction) by passing
 macro files to it via the command line: